bqbbo/birthday-bot/README.md

 #### Settings for Server Admins

--   **Announcement Time** (`announcement_time`) - The time the bot will announce a birthday, relative to the set timezone (format is 24 hour, `HH:MM`)
+-   **Announcement Time** (`announcement_time`) - The time the bot will announce a birthday, relative to the set timezone (format is 24-hour, `HH:MM`)
 -   **Timezone** (`timezone`) - The timezone the bot will use for time calculations
 -   **Announcement Message** (`birthday_message`) - A configurable message for birthday announcements (use `{users}` in your message for pings)
 -   **Pinging Role** (`ping_role_id`) - The role to ping with in birthday announcements (stored as a Discord role ID)
 -   **Announcement Channel** (`channel_id`) - The channel for birthday announcements (stored as a Discord channel ID)

 All settings are configurable from builtin admin commands, and users can use the bot to see other birthdays.
-Default settings for guilds newly adding the bot can be found in `/src/defaultSettings.js`.
+The default settings for guilds newly adding the bot can be found in `/src/defaultSettings.js`.

 #### General Commands